 Safety Considerations:

-• Ensure the seat fits securely using ISOFIX anchors or a seat belt.
+Ensure the seat fits securely using ISOFIX anchors or a seat belt.

-• Check that the seat is reclined properly to prevent the child’s head from slouching forward during naps.
+Check that the seat is reclined properly to prevent the child’s head from slouching forward during naps.

 As your child grows, they’ll enter the Group 2/3 - which means that now they don't need to use a car seat's 5-point harness system.
 They can use the car’s own seatbelt instead; however, they still need the car seat to raise their height.
-The seat “boosts” your child’s seating height so that the vehicle’s seat belt fits correctly across their shoulder and hips.

 Safety Considerations:

-• The vehicle’s seat belt should rest firmly across your child’s shoulder and chest, not the neck, and low across the hips, not the stomach.
+- The vehicle’s seat belt should rest firmly across your child’s shoulder and chest, not the neck, and low across the hips, not the stomach.

-• As your child gets taller, ensure that the headrest of the car seat is adjusted.
+- As your child gets taller, ensure that the headrest of the car seat is adjusted.

-• To seat belt only: Wait until your child is tall enough (at least 4 feet and 9 inches) for the vehicle’s seat belt to sit correctly without a booster.
+Group 2/3 to seat belt only: Wait until your child is at least 135 cm tall and the vehicle's seat belt sits flat across the chest and low across the hips without a booster.

-Common Mistakes Parents Make with Baby Car Seats
+Common Car Seat Mistakes Indian Parents Make

 Even the most careful parents can make small errors that impact safety.
 Some of the most common mistakes include:

-• Moving to a forward-facing seat too early – Always keep babies rear-facing until at least 15 months or the maximum allowed weight.
+Moving to a forward-facing seat too early – Always keep babies rear-facing until at least 15 months or the maximum allowed weight.

-• Loose harnesses – The straps should be snug and lie flat against the child’s body.
+Loose harnesses – The straps should be snug and lie flat against the child’s body.

-• Bulky clothing under harnesses – Coats or padded jackets can compress in a crash, loosening the straps.
+Bulky clothing under harnesses – Coats or padded jackets can compress in a crash, loosening the straps.

 Regularly checking your setup and adjusting as your child grows is key to ongoing safety.